Postpartum mood disorders….dietary strategies

 Take note that long term stomach acid suppression can block the absorption of B12.
 So if you were on medication for reflux or heartburn during pregnancy (Nexium, Dexilant, Prilosec, Zegerid, Prevacid, Protonix, and AcipHex), a low B12 level might be part of the postpartum mood issues.
 Your doctor can easily check B12 levels.

 If you have a genetic variant in the MTHFR enzyme your ability to use folate from food can be up to 70% impaired.
 Be cautious about jumping to a methylfolate supplement though, as new research is showing that it can drive down the action of serotonin in some cases.

 Other nutrient deficiencies that have been implicated in mood disorders are: vitamin D, Calcium, zinc, magnesium, copper (deficiency or toxicity), Omega 3 fatty acids, B3, protein.

-In some cases, the physical stress of pregnancy along with the hormone shifts it involves, coupled with other factors like poor digestion or medication that can impair absorption, leaves a mother depleted of the critical nutrients needed for proper brain function and results in altered mood.
+In some cases, the physical stress of pregnancy along with the hormone shifts it involves, coupled with other factors like poor digestion or medication that can impair absorption and genetics, leaves a mother depleted of the critical nutrients needed for proper brain function and results in altered mood.

 When blood sugar is awry, insulin levels spike causing a cascade of events and resulting in inflammation and undue stress on the adrenal and thyroid glands.
 The result can be profound changes in mood.